 A. Is certified in family practice or obstetrics by the medical specialty board recognized by the American Board of Medical Specialties for family practice or obstetrics;

-B. ;
+B. Is certified in family practice or obstetrics by the medical specialty board recognized by the American Osteopathic Association;

-Is employed by or affiliated with a Federally qualified health center as defined in §1905(l)(2)(B) of the Act;
+C. Is employed by or affiliated with a Federally qualified health center as defined in §1905(l)(2)(B) of the Act;

-Holds admitting privileges at a hospital participating in an approved State Medicaid plan;
+D. Holds admitting privileges at a hospital participating in an approved State Medicaid plan;

-Is a member of the National Health Service Corps;
+E. Is a member of the National Health Service Corps;

-F. Documents a current, formal consultation and referral arrangement with an or family practitioner who has the certification described in items A or B for purposes of specialized treatment and admission to a hospital;
+F. Documents a current, formal consultation and referral arrangement with an obstetrician or family practitioner who has the certification described in items A or B for purposes of specialized treatment and admission to a hospital;

-G.
+G. Delivers such services in the emergency department of a hospital participating in the State plan approved under this title; or

-H. Has been certified by the Secretary as qualified to provide physician services to pregnant women.
+H. Has been certified by the Secretary (or certified by the State in accordance with policies of the Secretary) as qualified to provide physician services to pregnant women.

-For the period January 1, 1992 through December 31, 1998, a physician who does not meet any of the specified criteria in items A through but has a provider agreement with the State Medicaid agency may be considered certified under item to receive reimbursement under Medicaid for services provided to a pregnant woman.
+For the period January 1, 1992 through December 31, 1998, a physician who does not meet any of the specified criteria in items A through G but has a provider agreement with the State Medicaid agency may be considered certified under item H to receive reimbursement under Medicaid for services provided to a pregnant woman.

-Effective January 1, 1999, a provider physician must meet at least one of the specified criteria listed in items A through to receive reimbursement under Medicaid for physician services provided to a pregnant woman.
+Effective January 1, 1999, a provider physician must meet at least one of the specified criteria listed in items A through G to receive reimbursement under Medicaid for physician services provided to a pregnant woman.

 6400.4 Provider Agreements.--A provider agreement may list the specified criteria and direct the physician to indicate which criteria he or she meets.
 This establishes a record of physician providers who are eligible to receive payment from Medicaid for physician services provided to a pregnant woman or to a child under 21.